Optimizing Specification of Non-Gapped Line Arresters

 • ground flash density and/or number of thunder days/yr

-Once all this information is assembled, selection of a line surge arrester (LSA) can start with a system study to identify possible solutions using available programs such as EMTP, Sigma, etc.
+Once all this information has been assembled, selection of a line surge arrester (LSA) can start with a system study to identify possible solutions using available programs such as EMTP, Sigma, etc.

 Advertisement